Walk of Socialists 28th February 1887

 Progressive Politics

 Before the Foundation of the Labour Party, progressive politics were in the lukewarm hands of the Liberal Party.
-This developed from the Restoration period Whig Party.
-The Liberal Party had a radical wing, but it had a reluctance to put forward working-class candidates.
+This Party developed from the Restoration period Whig Party.
+Although, the Liberal Party had a radical wing, it had a reluctance to put forward working-class candidates.
 In the early 19th Century, much of the agitation was led by a movement called the Chartists.
 But as their goals became adopted by the main two parties, progressive politics was led by various reform, radical, socialist, marxist and anarchic groups.

 I have not been able to find out who led the 1887 Walk of Socialists around the City Churches.
 However, William Morris’ presence suggests the Socialist League?
 In 1885, the Socialist League was an offshoot of the Social Democratic Federation.
 But it was not a harmonious group.
 Its most famous members were William Morris, and Eleanor Marx.
 It included Fabians, Christian Socialists and Anarchists.
 By 1887 it was split ideologically into three main factions, Anarchists, parliamentary orientated Socialists, and anti-parliamentary Socialists.
 William Morris was the editor of their newspaper, ‘the Commonweal’ but he was sacked and replaced by Frank Kitz as the Anarchists took over the organisation.

 So, without going into a long history of Socialism in London, what happened was that the Socialist groups made very little impact until the Independent Labour Party was set up in Bradford 1893.
 And in 1900, Keir Hardie, who was already an independent MP in Parliament, set up the Labour Representation Committee in 1900.
-This was was soon renamed the Labour Party.
+This was soon renamed the Labour Party.
 The Independent Labour Party joined, and Labour began to take over control of the working-class vote.
 It fought for this with the Liberal Party.
-It was not until after World War 1, with the decline of the Liberal Vote that it was able to secure minority Governments.
-It was only after World War 2 that it replaced the Liberals as one of the two Political Parties which could win a majority in Parliament.
+The Liberal vote, declined after WW1 and Labour was able to secure minority Governments.
+After World War 2 the Labour Party replaced the Liberals as one of the two Political Parties which could win a majority in Parliament.

-My Grandma who was born in Hoxton in 1902, voted for Labour all her life.
+My Grandma, who was born in Hoxton in 1902, voted for Labour all her life.
 I’m pretty sure it was out of class loyalty because I always thought her opinions were more traditional than progressive.
-For more on Hoxton and revolution you may be interested in my post on Hoxton and the Gunpowder plot.
+But she would never dream of voting anything other than Labour.
+For more on Hoxton and revolution, you may want to see my post on Hoxton and the Gunpowder plot.

-Tomorrow isn’t the 29th but if it were you would want to see my post on leap year and the Roman Calendar – February 29th/
+Tomorrow isn’t the 29th but if it were you would want to see my post on leap year and the Roman Calendar – February 29th.

-First Published in February 2024, republished in 2025
+First Published in February 2024, republished in 2025 The Salters & On This Day added February 2026

-John Evelyn Died 27th February 1706
+John Evelyn Died February 27th 1706

 Portrait of John Evelyn holding a book